Introduction to Retail Banking

 When the bank loans out the money, it charges interest.
 This interest is higher than what it pays to the depositors.
 The difference between the two rates of interest is what the bank keeps to itself.
 After all its expenses are met, the remaining amount becomes its profit.

 Examples of Retail Banking

-Most banks provide different kinds of banking services so retail banking is one of their functions while they also provide banking solutions to corporate and institutions.
+Most banks provide different kinds of banking services, so retail banking is one of their functions while they also offer banking solutions to corporate and institutions.
 However, all such functions are generally kept separate for the proper functioning of banks.

 Some of the known names of retail banks are:

 - Standard Chartered

 - Savings account: These accounts help consumers save excess money and earn interest.
 These have limits on withdrawal according to the regulations of the country in which the bank functions.
 Sometimes these accounts don’t allow cheque writing facility and therefore can’t be used too freely for making payments.

 - Transactional account: This account allows withdrawal at any time the depositor demands and enable the cheque writing facility.
 Therefore this account is a little more liquid than the savings account.
 It, too, earns interest on the amount it holds and for the time such amount remains in it.
 These are known as checking accounts in the US and current account in the UK.